 - Consistency: Your employees are guaranteed a certain amount every week or month excluding bonuses.
-This makes financial planning easier as they’d know how much is coming in and going out.
+This makes financial planning easier as they’d know how much is coming in and going out in a salaried job.

 - Additional perks: Salaried employees are entitled to a number of paid days off every year.
 The number of days would be pre-agreed with your employer.
 It is also possible to agree on flexible working hours.
 So employees can come in to work an hour or two earlier to leave an hour or two later.